explainers-by-googlers/cross-origin-storage/README.md

 ## Risk awareness

 > [!CAUTION]
 > The authors acknowledge that storage is usually segregated by origin to safeguard user security and privacy.
-Storing large files like AI models or SQL databases separately for each origin, as demanded by new [use cases](#use-cases), poses a different problem: For instance, if both `example.com` and `example.org` each require the same 8 GB AI model, this would result in a total allocation of 16 GB on the user's device.
+Storing large files like AI models or SQL databases separately for each origin, as required by new [use cases](#use-cases), presents a different challenge: For instance, if both `example.com` and `example.org` each require the same 8 GB AI model, this would result in a total allocation of 16 GB on the user's device.
 This proposal centers on effective mechanisms that uphold protection standards while addressing the inefficiencies of duplicated storage.

 ## Goals

 COS aims to:

-- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives, and Wasm modules.
+- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, SQLite databases, offline storage archives (for example, complete website archives at the scale of Wikipedia), and Wasm modules.
 - Ensure security and user control with explicit consent before accessing or storing files.
 - Use SHA-256 (see [Appendix B](#appendix-b-blob-hash-with-the-web-crypto-api)) hashes for file identification, guaranteeing data integrity and consistency.
 - Require developers to assign human-readable names to files for permission management.